What Are Megapixels and Do They Matter?

 Generally speaking, the more megapixels an image has, the higher its resolution and level of detail.
 This is because a higher number of pixels means that the camera is capable of capturing more information.

-However, it’s important to note that simply having more megapixels doesn’t necessarily mean that the image will be higher quality.
+However, simply having more megapixels doesn’t necessarily mean that the image will be higher quality.
 Other factors like lens quality, sensor size, color resolution, dynamic range, and more play a role in determining image quality.

 Nikon-D700 hindu bridal portrait to illustrate what are pixels